Meconium aspiration syndrome (MAS) refers to breathing problems that a newborn baby may have when:

 In some cases, the baby passes meconium while still inside the uterus.
-This will happen when babies are "under stress" because their supply of blood and oxygen decreases.
+This can happen when babies are "under stress" due to a decrease in blood and oxygen supply.
 This is often due to problems with the placenta or the umbilical cord.

 Risk factors that may cause stress on the baby before birth include:

 - "Aging" of the placenta if the pregnancy goes far past the due date